-According to the path you enter the Truc Lam Cultural Center, the Yen Tu Village is on the left side.
-The suitable slogan for Yen Tu Nương Village is “The Soul of Vietnam, the Tran legacy, and the spirit of Truc Lam Zen.”
+According to the path you enter the Trúc Lâm Zen Commons, the Yên Tử Village (Nương Village) is on the left side.
+The suitable slogan for Yên Tử Village is “The Vietnamese Soul, Tran Style and the Spirit of Trúc Lâm Zen”

-Nương Village is a real village in Vietnamese history during the Trần Dynasty, located at the “forest spring” at the foot of Yên Tử Mountain.
+Yên Tử Village is a real village in Vietnamese history during the Trần Dynasty, located at the “forest spring” at the foot of Yên Tử Mountain.
 Historical records note that when King Trần Nhân Tông came to Yên Tử to practice, he “bid farewell to the concubines, allowing them to either leave or stay.
 Those who did not wish to return to their hometowns were given houses and land at the foot of the mountain to live on.”

 In the book Thiền Tông Bản Hạnh by the Zen Master Chân Nguyên (1647 – 1726), the head of Long Động Pagoda (Yên Tử), the name “Làng Nương” is mentioned in a Nôm poem: